Marketing Mix - Meaning, Importance, Types, Process & Example

-Thus, the 4Ps or marketing mix is valid for every company, whether it is a product or a service company
+Thus, the 4Ps are valid for every company, whether it is a product or a service company

 The above image shows the 4Ps of the marketing mix

-7) Process : The steps undertaken for completion/delivery of the service.
+The steps undertaken for completion/delivery of the service.
 The process is very crucial.
-The process should not only consist of the positive path but should also should consider the negative paths to address issues in the service delivery. e.g. Complain management, reverse supply chain etc
+The process should not only consist of the positive path but should also should consider the negative paths to address issues in the service delivery. e.g. Complain management, reverse supply chain etc.

 All these help in understand the marketing mix for a service based business

 There is an alternative theory of 4 C's (Commodity, Cost, Communication, Channel) also which also is similar to 4 Ps.